Students seeking international learning opportunities can…

-The Global Health rotations in Phase 3 occur in any department of WashU’s 12 partner sites and 64 AAMC-approved global partners.
-Partner sites are currently in Korea, Japan, Thailand, Germany, Lebanon, Ireland, Ghana, France and Australia.
-The list of partner sites is expected to evolve as more partnerships are negotiated.
-Jonathan Mann Fellowships are available in Phase 3 to spend an elective month abroad.
-Preference is given for rotations with a health equity focus and to students seeking distinction in Global Health/Advocacy.
+- Phase 3 students may complete global health electives and/or an international rotation in any department of WashU’s 12 partner sites and 64 AAMC-approved global partners.
+Jonathan Mann Fellowships are available to spend an elective month abroad; preference is given for rotations with a health equity focus and to students seeking distinction in Advocacy & Global Health.

-• Collaborate with faculty members who have international connections and ongoing, longitudinal research projects (see a partial list of such faculty, below).
+- Collaborate with faculty members who have international connections and ongoing research projects (see a partial list of such faculty below).
 Students could take a year-long research year (MD5) focused on global health.

-Using these approaches, over the past four academic years one or more of our students studied and worked in the following countries: Australia, Belize, Bhutan, Chile, China, Egypt, England, Ghana, Guatemala, Hong Kong, India, Italy, Malawi, Mexico, Morocco, N. China, New Zealand, Nicaragua, Peru, Sierra Leone, South Africa, Switzerland, Taiwan, Tanzania, Thailand, United Kingdom, Vietnam.
+Using these approaches, WashU Medicine students have recently studied and worked in Australia, Belize, Bhutan, Chile, China, Egypt, England, Ghana, Guatemala, Hong Kong, India, Italy, Malawi, Mexico, Morocco, N. China, New Zealand, Nicaragua, Peru, Sierra Leone, South Africa, Switzerland, Taiwan, Tanzania, Thailand, United Kingdom, and Vietnam.

 Phillip Budge, MD, PhD